mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 =================================================================
-MAME4droid Reloaded (0.139) 1.4.4 (August 20, 2013)
+MAME4droid (0.139u1) 1.5 (October 6, 2013)
 by David Valdeita (Seleuco)
 =================================================================

 INTRODUCTION
 ---------------

-MAME4droid Reloaded is developed by David Valdeita (Seleuco), port of MAME 0.139 emulator by Nicola Salmoria and TEAM.
+MAME4droid (0.139u1) is developed by David Valdeita (Seleuco), port of MAME 0.139 emulator by Nicola Salmoria and TEAM.

-MAME4droid Reloaded emulates arcade games supported by original MAME 0.139.
+MAME4droid (0.139u1) emulates arcade games supported by original MAME 0.139.

-This MAME4droid version is targeted to Dual-Core devices (1GHz and 512MB RAM minimum), because it is based on a high specs 2010 PC MAME build.
+This MAME4droid version is targeted to Dual-Core devices, because it is based on a high specs 2010 PC MAME build.
 Anyway don't expect arcade games of the 90 to work at full speed.
 With some games that are really bad optimized (like outrun or mk series) you will need at least a 1.5 ghz dual-core device (Cortex A15).
 This is related to MAME build used, since it is  targeted to high specs PC's as i said before.
 This version doesn't have an UML back-end ARM dynamic recompiler, which means drivers based on high specs arcade CPUs won't be playable
 (it has not sense since this games will be slow in any case).

 Said that, with a low end device, use at your own risk.
-I suggest you use MAME4droid (0.37b5) instead.
+I suggest you use MAME4all (0.37b5) instead.
-Remember that games that can be emulated on both MAME4droid versions will run much faster on MAME4droid (0.37b5) than on MAME4droid Reloaded (0.139), and will drain less battery.
+Remember that games that can be emulated on both MAME4droid versions will run much faster on MAME4all (0.37b5) than on MAME4droid (0.139u1), and will drain less battery.

 This version emulates over 8000 different romsets.

-Please, try to understand that that with that amount of games, some will run better than others and some might not even run with MAME4droid Reloaded.
+Please, try to understand that that with that amount of games, some will run better than others and some might not even run with MAME4droid (0.139u1).
 Please, don't email me asking for a specific game to run.

 Tips to help performance: Activate GL mode, use lower quality sound or switch it off.
 Disable stick and buttons animations and disable smooth scaling also.

 After installing, place your MAME-titled zipped roms in /sdcard/ROMs/MAME4droid/roms folder.

-MAME4droid Reloaded uses only '0.139' romset.
+MAME4droid (0.139u1) uses only '0.139' romset.

 Official web page for news, source code & additional information: